Customize Excel Ribbon for Your Needs

 There is another Excel option.
 Commands that aren’t displayed by default have to go in a “custom group.”
 You can choose to have this custom group on an existing tab or create a custom tab.

-Adding to custom group.
+Adding commands to customize a group.

 Adding a command to a Custom Group